 Seeking Legal Assistance

-Our family lawyers at Pentana Stanton have helped couples achieve favourable outcomes in instances where couples have resolved the matter on their own as well as when they have had to go to court.
+Our lawyers in Dandenong at Pentana Stanton have helped couples achieve favourable outcomes in instances where couples have resolved the matter on their own as well as when they have had to go to court.

 While it’s not always possible, many prefer to not have their cases settled in Family Court.
 Our legal professionals will ensure that you are provided with practical legal advice on how you can negotiate effectively with your partner and settle disputes amicably and cost-effectively.